 - Geographic Location of Residence

 Another contributing factor insurance providers look at is the area in which you live.
-Young drivers that live in a heavily populated area tend to pay higher rates due to the fact of road congestion and a higher incidence of automobile accidents.
+Young drivers that live in a heavily populated areas tend to pay higher rates due to the fact of road congestion and a higher incidence of automobile accidents.
 High crime areas are also a factor for insurance providers.

 Insurance providers will take into consideration how frequently the young driver is behind the wheel.
 Someone that uses public transit to commute back and forth to work or school and only drives on weekends will pay a lower insurance premium and the risk of them becoming involved in an automobile accident is lower.